logo

 • k = length of k-mer at each position to match sequence properties with (k=1 nucleotides, k=2 dinucleotides, k=3 trinucleotides, etc.)

-• Position-dependent or position-independent analysis of k-mer content (i.e. normalize k-mers regardless of position)
+• Position-dependent or position-independent analysis of k-mer content (i.e. can also normalize k-mer content regardless of position)

-• Select actual background sequences or generate synthetic sequences.
+• Select actual background sequences from a file or generate synthetic sequences.

 HOMER2 then performs the following steps: